RetroDECK/ES-DE/USERGUIDE.md

 **Play count**

 A statistics counter that counts how many times you're played the game.
 You normally don't need to touch this, but if you want to, the possibility is there.

+### Buttons

+For game files, there will be four buttons displayed on the bottom of the metadata editor window, and for folders there will be three buttons.
+These are their functions:

+**Scrape**

+Opens the single-game scraper, which is explained earlier in this guide.

+**Save**

+Saves any changes and closes the window.
+If no changes have been done, it simply closes the window.

+**Cancel**

+Cancels any changes and closes the window.
+If no changes have been done, it simply closes the window.

+**Clear**

+This will remove any media files for the game file and also remove its entry from gamelist.xml.
+The actual game file will however _not_ be deleted.
+A prompt will be shown asking for confirmation.

+**Delete** _(Files only)_

+This will remove the actual game file and its gamelist.xml entry, as well as any media files.
+A prompt will be shown asking for confirmation.
+Note that deletion of folders is not supported as that would potentially be a bit dangerous, instead use the valid operating system tools to handle deletion of folders.

 ## Screensaver